The Guide to Museums Free-for-All in Los Angeles

 Chris Burden - "Urban Light" (2008) at LACMA | Photo: Discover Los Angeles

-SoCal Museums presents the annual Museums Free-for-All on Saturday, March 23.
+SoCal Museums presents the annual Museums Free-for-All on Sunday, March 16.
 More than 30 museums—spanning art, cultural heritage, natural history and science—will open their doors and invite visitors to attend free of charge.
 NOTE: The Free-for-All is for general admission at participating museums only and does not apply to specially ticketed exhibitions.
 Visit individual museum websites for hours, directions and other visitor information.

 Museums Free-for-All is also a reminder that free visitor days are available year-round at museums across Los Angeles.
 Following are the Discover LA guides to free museums and free museum days.
-After the jump, read on for highlights of Museums Free-for-All 2024.
+After the jump, read on for highlights of Museums Free-for-All 2025.
 For the full list of participating museums, visit the Museums Free-for-All website.

-Bruce Lee exhibit at the Academy Museum of Motion Pictures
+Oscars Gallery at the Academy Museum of Motion Pictures

 Academy Museum of Motion Pictures

-Advance reservations for the Free-for-All are recommended.
+Advance reservations for the Free-for-All are encouraged but not required.
+Highlights include:

 "Time and Space" by Logan Maxwell Hagege at The Autry